-11. AUTOSET: Press to set first six strong stations into AM, FM1 or FM2 memory buttons; press again to return to the original preset stations.
+11. AUTOSET: Press to set first six AUTO SET strong stations into AM, FM1 or FM2 memory buttons; press again to return to the original preset stations.
 If there are less than six strong stations available on the frequency band, the remaining memory preset controls will all store the last strong station available.

-12. SCAN: Works in radio, tape and CD modes.
+12. SCAN: Works in radio, tape and SCAN CD modes.
 Press SCAN for a brief sampling of radio stations, tape selections or CD tracks.
-Press again t selections or CD tracks.
 Press again to deactivate scan mode.

 13. SEEK: Works in radio, tape and CD modes.
-Press to access the previous ◀ or next ▶ listenable radio station, tape selection or CD track.
+Press to access the previous $\triangleleft$ or next $\triangleright$ listenable radio station, tape selection or CD track.